bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   grid unit.
 However, it can also appear in a form of a percentage such as "10%" which will be interpreted as the percentage of the height of the box.

-+ parsep:<number>

-  This value holds the additional spacing that serves as the separation between two adjacent paragraphs.
-This value is a multiple of pt.
-This value is currently only utilized by the list-bundle to place extra spacing between two consecutive list items.

-+ leftmargin:<number>

-  This value holds the left margin in multiple of mm.
-It is currently only utilized by the list-bundle, blockquote-bundle, and verbatim-bundle to set their left margin.

-+ rubify:1

-  If this flags has been set then the text will be rubified.

 + fillonly:1

   This value expresses whether certain operation is going to be treated as a "fillonly" operation, as a way of deviating its "default" operation.

-+ fn:f

-  This value expresses the name of a function.

 + plottype:dot
 + plottype:line